Exploration of Quantum Computer Power Side-Channels: Experiment Setup

 \subsection{Power Traces}

-We refer {\em in-channel} and {\em across-channel functions} as the functions for computing the per-channel power traces and the total power traces from pulse information.
-The in-channel function, which we denote as $Power_c[p_c(x)]$, where $c$ represents the channel and $p_c(x)$ represents the pulse amplitude time series on that channel, specifies how the per-channel power traces are computed from pulse amplitude.
-The across-channel function, which we denote as $Total[f_{c_1}(x), \dots, f_{c_n}(x)]$, where $c_i, i \in \{1, \dots, n\}$ represent all the channels of one quantum processor, specifies how the total power traces are summed up from all per-channel power traces $f_c(x)$.
-Based on these definitions, the total power traces $P(x)$ can be computed from the per-channel pulse amplitude time series $p_{c_i}(x)$:

-In the experiment, the total power traces, the per-channel power traces, and the pulse amplitude time series are all one-dimensional time series.
-To simulate the in-channel and across-channel functions, we assume:
+In the experiments, the total power traces, the per-channel power traces, and the pulse amplitude time series are all one-dimensional time series.
+For the in-channel and across-channel functions discussed in Section~\ref{sec:threat_model_power_trace}, we assume:

 and:

 which means the per-channel power traces are the square of the norm of the amplitude, and the total power traces are directly the summation of per-channel power traces with the same weight.

 In our experiments, we obtained the pulse information from Qiskit APIs provided by IBM Quantum on each of the target quantum computers.
 From the pulse information, we computed the per-channel and the total power traces using the above functions.